cloudservicemesh/csmdemo/README.md

 ### tracing demo pt.
 1

-check the trace console to verify that traces are there - also note that latency is inconsistent due to lack of locality
+check the trace console (or mesh console, which also includes traces) to verify that traces are there - also note that latency is inconsistent due to lack of locality

+also point out how the `gce_service_account` reflects a GSA that has tracing access (trace agent, specifically)

 ### enable locality
 ```